The US100: Interviews

 08/03: engineer forgets to restart tool; 55m lose power; Gogol Bordello write great song.
 Two very different experiences for NYC residents and the engineer responsible...

-We are hugely excited to have secured an interview with Jill Gibson, former member of The Mamas & the Papas during a tumultuous time for the band.
+Former member of The Mamas & the Papas, Jill Gibson, discusses a tumultuous time for the band.

 With Jessi Brattengeier’s infographic portraying hip hop’s holistic evolution, Jarek felt compelled to recruit her as US100 hip hop correspondent.